dguest/zfa/README.md

 Zero-factor Authentication
 ==========================

+**TL;DR:** Set this up and you won't have to enter TFA keys.

 Two Factor Authentication (TFA) is a lot of things: it's cool, it's ubiquitous, it's practically unhackable.
 It's like having Fort Knox in your computer and your computer surrounded by landmines.
 Who wouldn't want that?

 It turns out everyone wouldn't want that.
 TFA is a raging pain in the ass.
-What was wrong with good-ol--ssh-keys?
+What was wrong with good ol' ssh keys?
 Do you actually know anyone who had their account compromised before TFA?
 This overcomplicated setup is just begging for someone to come up with a workaround far less secure than what we were doing before.